achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 ![signalr_nuget](/images/post/signalr_nuget.png)

-After that we have to tell to our application that we are going to use recently added SignalR package.
+After that we have to tell to our application that we are going to use the recently added SignalR package.
 First of all, we need to update *Startup.cs*'s `ConfigureServices` method like this:

 ```csharp
 public void ConfigureServices(IServiceCollection services)